younos1986/YourTools/README.md

 using YourTools.Mapper;

 var services = new ServiceCollection();
-services.RegisterMappingHandlers();
+services.RegisterYourToolsMapping();

 var sp = services.BuildServiceProvider();
 var myMapper = sp.GetRequiredService<IMapper>();
 ```

-- `RegisterMappingHandlers()` scans and registers all mapping profiles and handlers.
+- `RegisterYourToolsMapping()` scans and registers all mapping profiles and handlers.
 - You can now inject or resolve `IMapper` anywhere in your application.

 This approach works seamlessly with ASP.NET Core or any .NET application using Microsoft.Extensions.DependencyInjection.